-- 1. When a sponsor/CRO contacts an investigator or Service about a potential study, the investigator and Service Chief (if not the same person) will assess whether or not it would be feasible to conduct the protocol with the existing staff and resources.
-Investigators are strongly encouraged to contact the Vickie and Jack Farber Vision Research Center for guidance when considering a new clinical trial. - 2.
-If a signed CDA is required to obtain the protocol and study documents from the sponsor/CRO for assessment review, the investigator must send the CDA to the legal counsel's office to review and execute the agreement.
+- When a sponsor/CRO contacts an investigator or Service about a potential study, the investigator and Service Chief (if not the same person), along with the study coordinator, will assess whether or not it would be feasible to conduct the protocol with the existing staff and resources.
+Investigators are strongly encouraged to contact the Vickie and Jack Farber Vision Research Center for guidance when considering a new clinical trial. - If a signed CDA is required to obtain the protocol and study documents from the sponsor/CRO for assessment review, the investigator or study coordinator must send the CDA to the legal counsel's office to review and execute the agreement.
 The investigator may not sign the CDA on behalf of WEH. - 3.
 The PI, study coordinator and other appropriate site personnel will review the protocol and assess feasibility to perform the study at WEH.
 It is strongly recommended that the attached Clinical Trials Feasibility Form be completed during the review.